Possibilistic inferential models: a review: Possibilistic inferential models

 where $C_\alpha(z) = \{\theta: \pi_z(\theta) > \alpha\}$ is defined in \eqref{eq:region}.
 Since $\{C_\alpha(z): \alpha \in [0,1]\}$ is a collection of confidence sets and since each element $\prior_z$ in $\cred(\uPi_z)$ assigns probability at least $1-\alpha$ to the $100(1-\alpha)$\% confidence set, it's fair to describe the elements of $\cred(\uPi_z)$ as {\em confidence distributions}.
 Among these confidence distributions, clearly the ``best'' approximation $\prior_z^\star$ of $\uPi_z$ is one that achieves equality in the far-right inequality in \eqref{eq:poss.credal}, i.e.,

 From the information provided so far, it's not at all clear what form the elements of $\cred(\uPi_z)$ have and how the equality in \eqref{eq:imcd} might be achieved.
-This leads to a second characterization, given in \citet{immc}, which is similar to but different from that in \citet{wasserman1990}: $\prior_z \in \cred(\uPi_z)$ if and only if
+This leads to a more specific characterization, given in \citet{immc}, which is similar to but different from those in \citet{wasserman1990} and in \citet{hose2022thesis}: $\prior_z \in \cred(\uPi_z)$ if and only if